murmcraft/bioinfo_rnd_task/README.md

 **run the validation and fix errors**, if necessary:
 ```
 validate-sam-file.sh \
-    NA12878.bam \
+    /home/NA12878.bam \
-    validate
+    NA12878_validate
 ```
-where `NA12878.bam` is input BAM filename and `validate` is output filename prefix.
+where `/home/NA12878.bam` is path to input BAM file and `NA12878_validate` is output filename prefix.

-In case errors where found, the script procudes `.summary`and `.verbose` files, which indicate the errors and point their sources.
+In case errors were found, the script procudes `.summary`and `.verbose` files, which indicate the errors and point their sources.
 [GATK documentation](https://software.broadinstitute.org/gatk/documentation/article.php?id=7571) provides tips how to fix the BAM file into a compatible format.